Hymn (In Memoriam Alexei Navalny)

 – Neil and Chris

 The lyrics condemn the "cruelty," "lies," and "autocracy" of the government of Russia led by "the poison of Putin."
 It pleas for an end to these malevolencies and the eventual "liberty" of Russia and its people.
-The final verse points to "poets" as leaders this struggle, asking them to "decree the secret is love for Russia to be free."
+The final verse points to "poets" as leaders in this struggle, asking them to "decree the secret is love for Russia to be free."

 Annotations